The Unsung Hero: Why a Robust Power Grid is India’s Core Investment for Accelerated Growth

 Decentralised Solar Solutions: Rooftop and Community Solar Programs

-Decentralised solar solutions, especially rooftop solar installations, are increasing in popularity among consumers in both residential and business settings.
+Decentralised solar solutions, especially rooftop solar installations, are increasing in popularity among consumers in business settings.
 One of the leading rooftop solar installers in India, Hartek Solar is a part of the Hartek Group and assists homes and businesses in switching to cleaner energy sources.

 In addition to rooftop solutions, community solar programs are empowering rural areas to access affordable and sustainable electricity.